sfi0zy/street-monochrome/README.md

 #### Muddy

 This base is for the photos created in the darkness.
 ISO 51200 kind of darkness.
 We would not expect any fine details here.
 The modern base can look a bit edgy because of the random white pixels and not detailed enough at the same time.
 This style changes the `demosaic` algorithm and the `denoise` settings in order to get the different kind of grain.
 It's deep, but smooth, without any sharp edges.
-In normal scenarios, it'll make photos look very messy, but when we work with the insanely high ISO it does the opposite and makes them look cleaner and more detailed in some cases.
+In normal scenarios, it'll make photos look very messy, but when we work with the insanely high ISO it does the opposite and makes them look cleaner overall and more detailed in some cases.

 #### Vintage